SkullGaming31/DragonBot/README.md

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

+## NOTES
+This is not a Overlay Expert Official Project, this project is based on the Overlay Expert Discord where i created the discord bot in Javascript, i am attempting to convert it to use ``Typescript`` instead.

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.